A man who attacked a Nevada judge in court pleads guilty but mentally ill

 Deobra Delone Redden ended his trial Thursday after Clark County District Court Judge Mary Kay Holthus testified that she feared for her life when Redden vaulted over her bench and desk and landed on her.
 The attack happened Jan.
 3 as Holthus was about to deliver Redden’s sentence in a separate felony attempted battery case.

+Redden’s defense attorney, Carl Arnold, said in a statement Friday that the plea “reflects a delicate balance between accepting responsibility for a regrettable incident and recognizing the impact of Mr. Redden’s untreated mental illness at the time.”

+Arnold told jurors who began hearing evidence on Tuesday that Redden had not taken prescribed medication to control his diagnosed schizophrenia.

-Holthus told jurors that she felt “defenseless” and that court officials and attorneys who came to her aid saved her life, the Las Vegas Review-Journal reported.
+Holthus testified that she felt “defenseless” during the attack and that court officials and attorneys who came to her aid saved her life, the Las Vegas Review-Journal reported.

 Law clerk Michael Lasso told the jury he saw Holthus’ head hit the floor and Redden grab her hair.